-This medicine works by stopping the production of the virus that causes herpes and shingles.

-Aciclovir does not get rid of the virus from your body.
+Aciclovir works by stopping the production of the virus that causes herpes and shingles.
+It does not get rid of the virus from your body.

 Ask your doctor if you have any questions about why this medicine has been prescribed for you.